-If a breast infection does not improve on their own within 24-48 hours, if you have a fever, or if your symptoms worsen you might need medicine.
-See your doctor right away if:
+If a breast infection does not improve on its own within 24-48 hours, if you have a fever, or if your symptoms worsen, you might need medicine.
+See your healthcare provider right away if:

 - You have a breast infection in which both breasts look and feel infected